Baseball Coach Resume Example

 There are so many specialties in life coaching-career, wellness, executive, relationship, and more.
 Your resume should highlight certifications, client results, and any niche expertise.

 If you focus on a specialty, use keywords that match your clients’ needs.
-For example, highlight ICF credentials or evidence of success in your specific coaching field.
+For example, highlight ICF credentials or reference a health coach cover letter if your expertise is in wellness coaching.

 I always suggest adding metrics-like “helped 85% of clients achieve goals within six months.”
 This helps your resume stand out in a crowded market.